portfoliodemo/lightning-ece/README.md

 * Role-based authentication using React Context and localStorage
 * ECE profile and availability status
 * Booking request system with accept/decline logic
-* Future plans for backend integration with database storage

 ---